-16.05 CSA Executives and STAG Executives Restriction
+16.05 CSA Executives, General Council, and STAG Executives Restriction

-- (a) A CSA Executive shall not hold an executive position on any Student Action Group to eliminate the potential for conflicts of interest. - (b) A STAG Executive shall not hold an executive position on the CSA to eliminate the potential for conflicts of interest.
+- (a) A CSA Executive shall not hold an executive position on any Student Action Group to eliminate the potential for conflicts of interest. - (b) The CSA Internal Auditor, CSA Internal Relations Coordinator, and the Executive Assistant shall not hold an executive position on any Student Action Group to eliminate the potential for conflicts of interest. - (c) A STAG Executive shall not hold an executive position on the CSA to eliminate the potential for conflicts of interest.